 This hike was part of a twofer.
-That’s right, I was putting my boys through the paces – first a few miles away at Shoddy Mill Preserve (that hike here) and now here at Blackledge Falls at Glastonbury’s border with Hebron.
+That’s right, I was putting my boys through the paces – first a few miles away at Shoddy Mill Preserve and now here at Blackledge Falls near Glastonbury’s border with Hebron.

 (On subsequent days, hearing my younger son Calvin say, “We went on TWO hikings!” to my wife was perhaps the cutest thing ever.)

 Blackledge Falls is far more popular than Shoddy Mill, which we had had to ourselves 10 minutes earlier.
 Here, there were several other cars in the parking lot, but some were fishing elsewhere or mountain biking to Gay City State Park or Case Mountain north of where we were.

 There are a few trails here, but even the unmarked ones are easy to follow and mapped (but don’t have bridges over the streams).
 We followed the main trail which crosses a few small streams via bridges and then heads up the hill to the falls themselves.
 According to the map, the vertical gain is just slightly over 100 feet, but to my little boys, it must have seemed like far more.

 Calvin had fun posing on rocks all the way up, while Damian dragged himself slowly up the incline.
 I kept urging him on towards the top and the sound of the crashing waterfall.
 Calvin blurted a few, “C’mon D’s” along the way.

 In the end, Damian made it all the way up all by himself.
 He never asked to be picked up – though he did suggest going back to the car a few times.
 Once near the top of the hill (I’ll call it John Tom Hill because that’s where the Shenipsit Trail passes just east of the falls – by the way, you can hike the Shenipsit from Portland all the way up to the Massachusetts line in Somers.